The work of medical and social examination. Vtek: transcript. medical labor expert commission. Which ITU office should you contact?

 • psychologist;

-• other specialists (as needed).
+• other specialists (as necessary).

-• the attending physician;
+• attending physician;

 Step 1.
-Collecting the necessary documents
+Collection of necessary documents

 Along with the application for the commission, the patient also submits his passport and medical documents: